Lettuce Turnip The Beet

 ------------------------------------------

 I'm a fan of kohlrabi, though most people haven't heard of it.
-Kohlrabi is a crunchy cruciferous veggie with significant quantities of vitamin C, fiber, and potassium.
+Kohlrabi is a low calorie crunchy cruciferous veggie with a significant quantity of vitamin C, which aids as an antioxidant and can reduce inflammation.
+Kohlrabi also contains fiber, copper, potassium, and vitamin B6, aiding in digestion, red blood cell formation, immune system health, and fluid balance.
+Finally, kohlrabi contais anthocyanins, particularly isothiocyanates and glucosinolates, which benefit heart health and reduce inflammation.
 You can slice it up raw like carrots, or roast them like many other veggies.
-It promotes digestion, immunity, and heart health for little calories.

 Serving Size: 1 cup (135 g)